 The first thing you must consider is the apartment complex.
-Not every apartment building allows dogs, especially dogs of this stature.
-Though an apartment may be “dog-friendly,” they may have both weight and size limits.
+Not every apartment building allows dogs, especially dogs of this size.
+Though an apartment may be “dog-friendly,” they may have have weight limits and age requirements.

-Even though your GSD may be a small puppy, they’ll eventually grow to their adult size (in roughly one year).
-Make sure to consult with your landlord or apartment company before bringing home a German Shepherd.
+Even though your GSD may be a small puppy, they’ll eventually grow to its adult size (in roughly one year).
+So, make sure to consult with your landlord or apartment company before bringing home a German Shepherd.

 As ridiculous as it sounds, some apartment complexes will outright ban specific breeds that they deem dangerous and aggressive.
-These type of dogs range from Pit Bulls to Bulldogs and even German Shepherds.
+These dogs include Pit Bulls, Chow Chows, Rottweilers, Dobermanns and German Shepherds.

-A common mistake that many owners is being dishonest with the landlord.
-For example, German Shepherds aren’t obvious as a puppy, especially to those that aren’t often exposed to dogs.
-They may claim that their German Shepherd is a Labrador Retriever or a Husky.
+A common mistake that many owners make is being dishonest with the landlord.
+For example, the breed of a puppy isn’t always as obvious, especially to those who aren’t often exposed to dogs.

 Apartment Living: German Shepherd Basic Needs